bpbwaite/redeemcore/README.md

 + **HIGH** - evaluates to true, for turning on digital pins
 + **LOW** - evaluates to false, for turning off digital pins
 + **GIVEN** - evaluates to the amount donated, regardless of the cost.
-Always evalues to 500 upon subscriptions, and 0 for automatic
+Always evalues to 500 upon subscriptions, and 0 for automatic or multiple-credit actions.
 + **REGEX_1, REGEX_2, ...
 REGEX_*n*** - evaluate to regular expression groups that the viewer supplied for a Points-action

 ### Running Actions Manually